alexandra1599/Machine-Learning-Fundamentals/Perceptron/Readme.md

   **NOTE :** To transform **ANY** dataset that is only linearly separable **WITH** an offset to a dataset that is linearly separable **WITHOUT** an offset, add an extra dimension to all datapoints using the same non-zero number for each point

+## 6. Averaged Perceptron

+Regular perceptron can be sensitive to the most recent examples that it sees.
+Averaged perceptron has more stable output : average value of $\theta$ , $\theta_0$ across all iterations.